NecRaul/cellular-automata/README.md

 # cellular-automata

-My variation of the Cellular Automata algorithm.
+Procedural Generation with Cellular Automata rules.
+I'll be using this for my Master's Thesis.